 - Art.
-3 The ethical rules constitute a minimum set of rules which are mandatory for Lif's members.
+3 The ethical rules constitute a minimum set of rules, which are mandatory for ENLI's affiliated companies.
 The pharmaceutical companies may therefore have their own ethical rules that go further than this set of rules. - Art.
-4 The ethical rules shall apply for company representatives' dialogue and negotiations with decision-makers at an international, national, regional or local level. - Art.
-5 If an external consultant is engaged to enter into dialogue or negotiations with decisionmakers, it shall be the responsibility of the pharmaceutical company to ensure full compliance with the ethical rules by the external consultant.
+4 The ethical rules shall apply for company representatives' dialogue and negotiations with decision-makers at a European or national level. - Art.
+5 If an external consultant is engaged to enter into dialogue or negotiations with decision-makers, it shall be the responsibility of the pharmaceutical company to ensure full compliance with the ethical rules by the external consultant.